 Section 5-8.
 REQUEST FOR RELEASE OF EMPLOYMENT RECORDS.

-l,,

-(former Employee's name) The undersigned person, do authorize Taney County to release the followin

-information:

-1

-2

-3

-5

-(Use a separate piece of paper for additional information to be released)

-To:

-To:, (name of company, corporation, prospective employer, etc.)

-Relating to work performed for Taney County.

-By this release, I waive all liability that may accrue against Taney County for information provided under this request and acknowledge that the information will be utilized in many mew employment circumstances.
+(Former Employee's name) The undersigned person, do authorize Taney County to release the following information: 2.
+(Use a separate piece of paper for additional information to be released) Relating to work performed for Taney County.
+By this release, I waive all liability that may accrue against Taney County for information provided under this request and acknowledge that the information will be utilized in my new employment circumstances.
 A copy of this Request for Release of Employment Records can serve as an original when supplied.

-(signature of former Employee) (date)

-Social Security Number

-The above signed person appeared before me thisday ofand attested that this form was read and understood and that the execution of the sam was of his/her free will.
+(Signature of former Employee) (Date) Social Security Number The above signed person appeared before me this day of and attested that this form was read and understood and that the execution of the same was of his/her free will.
 Notary Public